-The same cost model that is relied upon to calibrate the output index in the index modeling approach is used to compare the relative efficiencies of distributors.
+The same cost model that is relied upon to calibrate the output index in the index modeling approach can be used to compare the relative efficiencies of distributors.
 Relative efficiencies are obtained by comparing costs predicted by the model for each distributor to their actual costs in recent years.

 It is important to distinguish between the accuracy with which industry-wide productivity factors can be estimated, and the accuracy with which one can assess relative efficiencies of individual distributors.
 Though both can be obtained from the same model, the former is an average effect and can therefore be estimated with much greater precision than the latter, which involves a separate prediction for each individual distributor.
-This creates real potential for classification of a distributor into the incorrect efficiency cohort.
+This creates real potential for classification of a distributor into an incorrect efficiency cohort.

-It is critical to note that our analysis of the data reveals that even modest variations in model specification can lead to substantial changes in distributor rankings and migration of individual distributors to other efficiency cohorts.
-Given the complexities of the distribution sector and its data limitations, it is highly probable that such variations will be present.
+Our analysis of the data reveals that even modest variations in model specification can lead to substantial changes in distributor rankings and migration of individual distributors to other efficiency cohorts.
+Given the complexities of the distribution sector and its data limitations, such variations are plausible.
 This could result in incentives that are not aligned with the Board's objectives.